YYChang34/Netflix/README.md

-# Oneline Streaming Service - Netflix
+# Online Streaming Service - Netflix
 In this project aims to build a **front-end Netflix** with a **Firebase back-end**!

 Movie Data: